‘He was at my front door’: Rockland woman says she came face-to-face with robbery suspect who touched off 2 wild chases

 “I thought it was a little weird.
 I didn’t answer it,” Carroll recalled.
 “I kind of cracked the door and I saw him going around the fence.”

-Officers responding to reports of a suspicious man running around the neighborhood were able to track down the man.
+Officers responding to reports of a suspicious man running around the neighborhood were able to track him down

 The officers ordered him to the ground at gunpoint, but the suspect said, “shoot me, shoot me,” and refused to comply with the order, according to Llewellyn.
-An officer then deployed a taser but it proved ineffective because the suspect was wearing a heavy sweatshirt.
+An officer then deployed a taser but it proved ineffective because he was wearing a heavy sweatshirt.

 An Abington police officer lost control of his cruiser during the chase and crashed into a utility pole.

-Investigators in Rockland are continuing to search for a handgun that the suspect was said to be in possession of during the robbery.
+Investigators in Rockland are continuing to search for a handgun that Leach was believed to have been in possession of during the robbery.

-Surveillance video from inside the 7-Eleven showed the suspect pointing a black weapon at two clerks.
+Surveillance video from inside the 7-Eleven showed Leach pointing a black weapon at two clerks.

-VIDEO: Here’s the surveillance from the 7-11 in Rockland.
-The Chief says the suspect robbed the 2 clerks at gunpoint.
-When he left the guy in the gray shirt, who just won a scratch-off ticket & came to collect his prize, followed the suspect while on the phone w/ PD. #7News pic.twitter.com/pqV2dHGG26

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)